Linda is a seasoned online writer. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Remember the last time you were at the beach: Walking along the shoreline, your bare feet are warmed by the sparkling sand.
+Picture yourself at the beach: Walking along the shoreline, your bare feet are warmed by the sparkling sand.
 A gentle breeze swirls about, tempering the heat of the afternoon sun.
 In the distance, you spot a sailboat lazily bobbing along the azure water.
-The only audible sounds are the crash of waves and the plaintive call of a lone seagull…
+The only audible sounds are the crash of waves and the plaintive call of a lone seagull.

-Rather than going with a nautically themed space, choose items that you would naturally see in a coastal setting.
-Coral, seashells, driftwood and sea glass are inexpensive (if you gather them yourself) and make beautiful additions to a home.
-Candles are also a nice touch for romantic evenings.
-Look for candles with fragrances that remind you of your favorite beachy scents like sea spray, cocoa butter, key lime or island margarita.
+Rather than going with an overly nautically themed space, choose items you would naturally see in a coastal setting.
+Specialty lighting, coral, seashells, driftwood, and sea glass are inexpensive (if you gather them yourself) and make beautiful additions to a home.
+Candles and are also a nice touch for romantic evenings.
+Look for candles with fragrances that remind you of your favorite beachy scents like sea spray, cocoa butter, key lime, or island margarita.

 Pillows are a fun way to add color to your room.
 Buy pillow covers and down inserts so you can easily switch them out when you’re ready for a change.